No. 12 Wisconsin dismisses freshman RB Crawford from team

 MADISON, Wis.
-(AP) — Wisconsin has dismissed freshman running back Loyal Crawford from the team.
+(AP) — Wisconsin has dismissed freshman running back Loyal Crawford from the team after police said he armed himself with a knife during a fight in a dorm.

 Badgers coach Paul Chryst announced the dismissal Tuesday and said freshman running back Antwan Roberts had been suspended.

+“There is much more to this story, but rather than try this case in the media, I will present the rest of the extenuating facts and circumstances to the proper authorities and ask them to consider those carefully in reaching fair and proper decisions,” Crawford’s lawyer, Chris Van Wagner, said in a statement.

-School officials didn’t specify the reasons for the disciplinary measures and said they would have no additional comment on the matter.
+School officials didn’t specify the reasons for the disciplinary measures and said they would have no additional comment.

 Crawford and Roberts both signed with Wisconsin in December as consensus three-star recruits.
 Crawford is from Eau Claire, Wisconsin.
 Roberts is from Nashville, Tennessee.